Nightwing and Firestorm: Chilled Memories, Chapter 2: Madwoman

 Dick nodded solemnly.
 “I know.
 I was wrong.
 I wanted to see her and try to clear the air.
 I’ve been fixing the relationships in my life that I’ve let crumble.”

-Dick looked determined and said, “Tell me more.
+With a look of determination, Dick said, “Tell me more.
 I want to help.”

 Continued in Nightwing: A Bad Deal